-All Elasta-Seal™ materials (#310 Panel, #310 Fiber, Thermalastic™ 83 and Thermalastic™ 83E) are Underwriters Laboratories Classified, Underwriters Laboratories of Canada Classified, Factory Mutual Approved and have passed the IEEE 634 standard for fire resistance, unexposed surface temperature requirements and hose stream resistance.
-Please refer to the current UL, ULC and FM approval guides for specific approvals related to tests conducted at UL and FM.
+All Elasta-Seal™ materials (#310 Panel, #310 Fiber, Thermalastic™ 83 and Thermalastic™ 83E) are Underwriters Laboratories Classified, Underwriters Laboratories of Canada Classified and have passed the IEEE 634 standard for fire resistance, unexposed surface temperature requirements and hose stream resistance.
+Please refer to the current UL and ULC guides for specific approvals related to tests conducted at UL.

 Large scale test slab being raised from floor furnace

 Exposed side of fire seal after hose stream test.